Your search results

 Tours and Things To Do

 • Manuel Antonio National Park: About an hour south of Jaco, this national park is situated on beautiful white sand beaches where you are sure to see monkeys, sloths, and a variety of reptiles and birds such as toucans and scarlet macaws.
-A guide will help you make the most of your trip. $16 entry and closed on Mondays.
+A guide will help you make the most of your trip. $18 entry and closed on Tuesdays.
 Pack a lunch and swimsuit to enjoy the beautiful beach.
 Just don’t leave your bags unattended because the monkeys and raccoons will rummage through them.
 Make sure to go early in the morning and you will see more wildlife.

-• Canopy Tour: Zip line through the jungles to platforms on the treetops.
+• Canopy Tour: Zip line through the jungles to platforms on the treetops. https://vistalossuenosadventurepark.com/

-• Crocodile Tour: Get up and close with huge crocodiles as your guide steps out of the boat and plays with them right in front of you. (pictured right).
+• Crocodile Tour: Get up and close with huge crocodiles as your guide steps out of the boat and plays with them right in front of you. (pictured right). https://crocodilerivertour.com/

 • Surf Lessons: Jaco is the perfect place to learn how to surf.
 I highly recommend surf instructor Jairo Perez who is a professional surfer.
 His phone # is +506 8720-9157 and his email is Jairosurfing@gmail.com.